Connect Circuit to your stack

 As your team refines .cursorrules and CLAUDE.md over time, Circuit's specs improve automatically — both systems read from the same source of truth.

-Automation and events
+Automation

 Webhooks.
 Connect anything else